Factbox - German coalition watch: Merkel talks with SPD and Greens

 POTENTIAL POLICY COMPROMISES

-TAXES - The SPD wants to raise tax rates on incomes above 100,000 euros to 49 from 42 percent but Merkel's conservatives have ruled out tax hikes.
-One compromise would be to target more revenues by stepping up a crackdown on tax evasion and closing tax loopholes for big companies.
+TAXES - The SPD wants to raise tax rates on incomes above 100,000 euros to 49 from 42 percent, but Merkel and her conservatives have ruled out tax hikes.
+One compromise solution would be to target more revenues by stepping up a crackdown on tax evasion, and closing tax loopholes for big corporations.
 There is also a chance the CDU/CSU would agree to a symbolic increase on top earners in exchange for off-setting tax relief at the lower end.

 WAGES - The SPD is expected to make a nationwide minimum wage, a key plank of their campaign platform, a condition for a coalition.
-The CDU/CSU only supports "wage floors" on a regional or sectoral basis.
-It may have to accept a blanket minimum wage but it might be lower than the 8.50 euros the SPD wants.
+The CDU/CSU, which only supports "wage floors" on a regional or sectoral basis, may have to accept some form of blanket minimum wage, but it could end up being lower than the 8.50 euros the SPD wants.

 EUROPE - No insurmountable differences.
 The SPD would seek symbolic steps to promote growth in struggling euro zone states, but is unlikely to press for more German taxpayer money to be used for this purpose.
 It will push for a financial transactions tax and faster movement towards a banking union, where banks themselves shoulder the costs of restructuring.
 The SPD is not expected to push hard for debt mutualisation, despite having backed the idea of a debt redemption fund during its campaign.